 The CSPACE is the result of merging the COMPASS (COre Meltdown Progression Accident Simulation Software) [5] and SPACE (Safety and Performance Analysis CodE for nuclear power plants) models [6, 7], which is designed to calculate the severe accident situations of an overall RCS thermal-hydraulic response in SPACE modules and a core damage progression in COMPASS modules.
-For the purpose of CSPACE verification for a real power plant, LOCA (Loss Of Coolant Accident) without SI (Safety Injection) of severe accidents for the APR1400 has been analyzed in this study.
-This preliminary analysis has been performed to estimate the efficiency of the CSPACE computer code and the predictive qualities of its models from an initiating event to a core damage progression.
-Best estimate calculations from the initiating events of the SBLOCA (Small Break LOCA) of 2inch equivalent diameter and the LBLOCA (Large Break LOCA) of 9.6inch equivalent diameter without SI (Safety Injection) have been performed by using the CSPACE computer code.
+For the purpose of CSPACE verification for a real power plant, LOCA (Loss Of Coolant Accident) without SI (Safety Injection) of severe accidents for the real power plant of the APR1400 has been analyzed in this study.
+This validation analysis has been performed to estimate the efficiency of the CINEMA computer code and the predictive qualities of its models from an initiating event to a containment performance.
+Best estimate calculations from the initiating events of the SBLOCA (Small Break LOCA) of 2-inch equivalent diameter and the LBLOCA (Large Break LOCA) of 9.6-inch equivalent diameter without SI (Safety Injection) have been performed by using the CINEMA computer code.
+This paper is focus on the severe accident progression after reference [8].

-2. CSPACE Input Model for APR1400
+2. CINEMA Input Model

-The input model for the CSPACE calculation of the APR1400 [8] was a combination of the SPACE and COMPASS input models.
+The input model for the CINEMA calculation of the APR1400 [9] was a combination of the SPACE and COMPASS input models.
 Heat structures for the fuel rods and the lower part of the reactor vessel in the SPACE input model were replaced by the COMPASS input models.
-In the SPACE model, the reactor core was simulated as 3 channels to evaluate the thermal-hydraulic behavior in detail, and each channel was composed of 5 axial volumes, as shown in Fig. 2.
+In the SPACE model, the reactor core was simulated as three channels to evaluate the thermalhydraulic behavior in detail, and each channel was composed of five axial volumes, as shown in Fig. 1.
 A surge line and a pressurizer were attached to one of the hot legs in the primary coolant loop.
-In the COMPASS input model of this analysis, the component numbers for the fuel and control rods were 3 and 5.
+In the COMPASS input model of this analysis, the component numbers for the fuel and control rods were three and five.
 A steady state calculation was performed in order to verify the input nodalization of CSPACE for the APR1400.
 The steady state results for a selected set of parameters were in very good agreement with the operating conditions of the APR1400.
 The maximum error of the steady state results using the CSPACE computer code with operating values of the APR1400 is approximately 5% in the coolant mass flow rate at the core inlet.
 The steady state conditions obtained from the simulation were used as initial conditions for the transient calculation.